ayomidecole/Task-Tracker-r/README.md

 The content is centered and does not exceed 600px in width, ensuring optimal readability and a visually balanced layout.

 ![Desktop layout screenshot](images/desktop-layout.png)

+## Step 3: Added Interactvity with JavaScript

+---